KevinCoble/Convolution/README.md

     - When the training error starts to go down (gets below 40 sometimes) turn auto testing back on to see the test percentage start to creep up into the 90s.
 Since images are all generated on the fly, there are a near-infinite number of variations, so we will likely never get a perfect score.
     - The network should medium quickly learn the differences, getting a about 95% test rate in about 5 minutes.

+3. Simple MNIST - learns to find digits in the MNIST data set with a single neural network layer
+    - Download and extract the MINST data set to a folder.
+The data can be found [here](http://yann.lecun.com/exdb/mnist/).
+    - Copy the MNIST_train and MNIST_test files from the TestFiles directory into the directory with the downloaded MNIST files.
+These are the plist files that define the images to be used.
+You may need to edit them if the data file names have changed.
+    - File->Open the Test3_MNIST file.
+This is a simple network with one channel.
+There is only one 10-node layer with fill connection to the 32x32 inputs.
+    - The file paths saved for the experiment will not match your directory structure.
+Click on the file path for training and select the MNIST_train file you moved earlier.
+Click on the Select button for testing and select the MNIST_test file
+    - Leave repeat training on.
+    - Make sure 'Auto test' is of
+    - Click 'Test'.
+You will likely get about 6.7% accuracy  before training.
+Just guessing would get 10%.
+    - Click 'Train'.
+    - After about a minute or two, click Stop to stop training.
+    - Click 'Test' again.
+I have been getting just under 90% on my tests.
+It is unlikely that more training will improve it much.
+A much more complicated network is needed to learn subtleties in the data.

+4. cifar Files - plist files are provided for the cifar data set
+    - Download and extract the cifar data set to a folder.
+The data can be found [here](https://www.cs.toronto.edu/~kriz/cifar.html).
+    - Copy in the cifar_train and cifar_test files from the TestFiles directory into the directory with the downloaded MNIST files.
+These are the plist files that define the image files to be used.
+You may need to edit them if the data file names have changed.

 ## License